Minimum Amount Due क्या है? इसके फायदे और नुकसान !

 1. Pay More Than the Minimum:

-Whenever you can, pay more than the minimum payment due so that you can pay down your balance faster and incur less interest charges.
+Whenever you can, pay more than the minimum payment due so that you can pay down your balance faster and incur fewer interest charges.

 2. Auto-Pay: